MichelML/ml-cellsignal/README.md

 ```

 ### Project Design
 **N.B.
-This design is inspired of Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurélien Géron**
+This design is inspired by Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurélien Géron**

 1. Frame the problem and look at the big picture.
 2. Get the data.